This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The font size on your MacBook Pro is optimized for its Retina display, but it may be too small (or too large) for some people.

 You can change the font size on your MacBook Pro with the “command + +” and “command + -” keyboard shortcuts in various apps.
-Or you can decrease the screen resolution in “System Preferences” to make the font larger.
+Or you can decrease the screen resolution in “System Preferences (System Settings on macOS Ventura and above)” to make the font larger.

 I’m Jon, an Apple power user and long-time owner of various Macs, including my current 2019 16-inch MacBook Pro.
 I know multiple tips, tricks, and workflows that can help improve your MacBook experience, including how to adjust the font size.